zhurai/notes/tech/game-dev/unity/essential-notes.md

 - RigidBody - give Object physical properties (for gravity/other GameObjects)
 - Materials - defines the surface characteristics of objects (change visual appearance)
 - Physic Material - give Object more physical characteristics (bouncing, friction, drag, etc) **does not change visual properties**
+## Prefab Notes
+- In Hierarchy, prefabs are shown as blue
+- Override prefab (e.g. for variants): edit it without going into prefab mode
+- Creating variants: drag edited version into Project folder (pick "Prefab Variants" when asked)
+- Prefab Variants seems similar to object inheritence in programming
+  - if you edit something in the first/original prefab that is not an overrided component/value in the variants, then it will change the variants too
+- can nest prefabs within other prefabs (when an object needs to be part of another)
+  - e.g. a Tree with fruits (with multiple different fruits)
+  - acts like a more complex GameObject (attached together), unless the individual prefabs have their own Physic Material

 # Sources
 - https://learn.unity.com/tutorial/get-ready-for-unity-essentials